harry-para/Employment-Equity-Study-CIBC/README.md

 # Employment Equity Study - CIBC Bank
-This project used crime record data that was sourced from the Toronto Police Service Public Safety Data Portal (https://data.torontopolice.on.ca/datasets/mci-2014-to-2019).
-Crime data was collected from 2015-2019.
+This project used self reported data from CIBC bank that was sourced from ESDC (Employment and Social Development Canada).
+The data was national data from 2017.

-The purpose of this project was to compare Toronto neighbourhoods based on their crime levels.
+The purpose of this project was to observe female representation among senior occupational groups at CIBC.

-This crime analysis was able to use K-means clustering and regression analysis to classify neighbourhoods based on whether they had low, medium or high crime levels.
+This project:
+ 1. Analyzed the connection between gender and other employmee statuses (i.e. Indigenous background and disability status) and how this impacted employees achieving specific salary quartiles within various senior level occupational groups.
+ 2. Produced an intersectional analysis to study competition among women to achieve various salary quartiles by observing how gender coupled with Indigenous background or disability status impacted earnings potential.

+This labour analysis was using exploratory data analysis and ordinal logistic regression modeling to predict salary quartile achievement using the R programming language.
+Using a training and testing data split, different version of the regression models were created and assessed for performance.
+The model with the best relative performance was used to create visualizations to show joint effects of gender and Indigenous/disability status.

-This analysis was able to combine crime record data and Toronto neighbourhood location data to use joins to build a large dataframe.
-This analysis uses the pandas and numpy python libraries to showcase advanced skills in data cleaning and manipulation.
-Data visualizations were also created to visualize the data as well as show the cluster analysis in the form of a map visualization.
+This analysis uses the R programming libraries (i.e. ggplot2) to showcase advanced skills in data manipulation and visualization.

-This analysis used Google Sheets to store the Toronto neighbourhood location, Toronto crime datasets, and pandas dataframes online that were later used to produce data visualizations on Tableau.
-The link to the Tableau workbook is: https://public.tableau.com/profile/harry.parameswaran#!/vizhome/TorontoCrimeAnalysis/TorontoNeighbourhoodCrimeAnalysis
+This analysis used Microsoft Excel to store the datasets that were used to produce data visualizations on Tableau.
+The link to the Tableau workbook is: https://public.tableau.com/profile/harry.parameswaran#!/vizhome/CIBC-FTEmployeeAnalysis/GenderDistributionbyOccupation

-The Python script and output using Jupyter Notebooks via the Visual Studio Code editor is attached above as "TO_Crime_Analysis.ipynb".
+The R script and output using Jupyter Notebooks via the RStudio editor is attached above as "CIBC FT Employee Analysis.ipynb".